Are you wondering what are the best places to visit on a short Northern Ireland day trip from Dublin? I’ve got you covered!

 If you are a Game of Thrones fan (spoiler alert: they filmed a lot of scenes in Northern Ireland), then you might be interested in this Giant’s Causeway and Game of Thrones Tour.

-Northern Ireland: Best places to visit on day trip from Dublin
+Best places to visit in Northern Ireland on a day trip from Dublin

 Otherwise, I recommend only doing 2 or 3 attractions, more specifically Giant’s Causeway, Belfast, and Dunluce Castle.